 We are committed to the continued development of an inclusive, harmonious and cohesive multicultural community.
-Council is involved in a number of Multicultural projects within the region, including the annual Multicultural Festival which is held in March around Harmony Day.
+Council is involved in a number of Multicultural projects within the region, including the annual Multicultural Festival which is held around Harmony Day.

 This program is for permanent residents who have arrived in Australia in the past five years as:

 - family stream migrants with low English skills; or

 - dependents of skilled migrants living in the Lockyer Valley who have low English skills.

 It is also available for temporary residents and their dependents living in the Lockyer Valley who arrived in Australia in the past five years and hold a prospective marriage visa, provisional spouse visa and interdependency visa.

 We provide settlement information, advice, assistance and document help on a one-on-one basis.
 We also link with government and community based service providers (e.g. Centrelink, financial institutions, health, education, immigration support, legal services and accommodation providers).